Skip to content

 Road trips in the USA are abundant and historical.
 From the very first cross-country road trip, a culture was born that still lives on today.
 Now, road trips can span across parks, states, or even into neighbouring countries.

-No matter where you are in the United States, there is a road trip route nearby.
-From the tropics of Hawaii to the ice-covered mountains of Alaska, there is a road trip in the USA for everyone.
+No matter where you are in the United States, a road trip route is nearby.
+Everyone can take a road trip to the USA from the tropics of Hawaii to the ice-covered mountains of Alaska.
 Thanks to the country’s numerous climates and landscapes, there’s always something new to explore.

-If you’re planning a trip to the USA, check out this list of top US travel destinations.
+If you plan a trip to the USA, check out this list of top US travel destinations.

 Leave a comment